YetAnotherRussian/Xiropht-Solo-Miner/README.md

 **Current math generator system can be improved easily**

-**External developers have the freedom to edit this miner tool for increase his performances**
+**External developers have the freedom to edit this solo mining tool for increase his performances**

 **In production, we suggest to compile in Release Mode for disable log files and debug mode.**